sagemath/trac_to_gh/Issue 4877.md

 # Issue 4877: [with spkg; needs review] update optional spkg to newest version of pyopenssl and get spkg into proper format

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4877

 Original creator: was